-- Do I have the expertise to care for the patients?
+- Do you have the expertise to care for the patients?

-Am I familiar with caring for the types of patients assigned?
-If this is a “float assignment,” am I crossed-trained to care for these patients?
+Are you familiar with caring for the types of patients assigned?
+If this is a “float assignment,” are you crossed-trained to care for these patients?
 Is there a “buddy system” in place with staff who are familiar with the unit?
 If there is no cross-training or “buddy system,” has the patient load been modified accordingly?

-- Do I have the experience and knowledge to manage the patients for whom I am being assigned care?
+- Do you have the experience and knowledge to manage the patients for whom you are being assigned care?

-If the answer to the question is “no,” you have an obligation to articulate limitations.
-Limitations in experience and knowledge may not require refusal of the assignment but rather an agreement -regarding supervision or a modification of the assignment to ensure patient safety.
+If the answer to the question is “no,” you have an obligation to articulate your limitations.
+Limitations in experience and knowledge may not require refusal of the assignment, but rather an agreement regarding supervision or a modification of the assignment to ensure patient safety.
 If no accommodation for limitations is considered, the nurse has an obligation to refuse an assignment for which she or he lacks education or experience.

 - What is the geography of the assignment?

-Am I being asked to care for patients who are in close proximity for efficient management, or are the patients at opposite ends of the hall or on different units?
+Are you being asked to care for patients who are in close proximity for efficient management, or are the patients at opposite ends of the hall or in different units?
 If there are geographic difficulties, what resources are available to manage the situation?
-If my patients are on more than one unit and I must go to another unit to provide care, who will monitor patients out of my immediate attention?
+If the patients are in more than one unit and you must go to another unit to provide care, who will monitor patients out of your immediate attention?